tomasflorian/YourTurnPiano/README.md

-# YourTurnPiano
+# First Note Piano

 ## Learn the song before you realize you're learning it

-YourTurnPiano turns piano practice into a handoff between automatic movement and conscious attention.
+First Note Piano turns piano practice into a handoff between automatic movement and conscious attention.

 The computer plays most of the song, then pauses at selected notes.
 You find